k1te-m/Chat-Application/README.md

 To install locally, clone repository down to your machine.
 Then in your IDE navigate to server.js file and open in terminal.
 From there `npm i` will install all necessary front-end and back-end dependencies.

+Additionally, you will need to set up a config folder in the root of your project to handle your MongoDB URI and JWT Secret.
+There create a default.json file and populate it as follows:

+`{
+    "MONGODB_URI": "YOUR URI STRING HERE",
+    "jwtSecret": "YOUR JWT SECRET STRING HERE"
+}`

 ## Usage

 _Examples of project use:_